And a king, I hope.

 Just visible in the first picture is a raised dog-bed, to the right of the dog-door.
 Here's a slightly better look at it:

-e left of the doggie door is a pool-bed, so-called because it's a cushioned bed inside a kiddie pool.
+To the left of the doggie door is a pool-bed, so-called because it's a cushioned bed inside a kiddie pool.
 Some of my dogs love these, others ignore them, but it provides options for Day and her visiting beau.

 I hope by now somebody has noticed how clean the floor is; say "ooh, ahh" for me would you?
 The inside of my house is not, at present, as clean.

+Outside there's been an addition as well.
 The straw bales that were providing wind insulation have been relocated, rearranged, and a 1/2 sheet of plywood added to make a roof (also based on the friends' in Colorado's set-up):

 It's in the center of the puppy paddock, well away from the fences, so any mountain-climbing dogs can improve their view but not escape.
 The opening will get full sun in the mornings (so will stay nice and dry), full shade all afternoon, and the walls protect against our vicious spring winds.
 The design will tweak over time, but it's a good start.